 Workers have to accept and agree to follow some specific instructions regarding their jobs.

-Assuming that everyone is on the same page to start with, it is possible that occasionally a worker would change his mind once realising that some variables were not accounted for in the initial brief.
+🖋️Assuming that everyone is on the same page to start with, it is possible that occasionally a worker would change his mind once realizing that some variables were not accounted for in the initial brief.

-To avoid such scenarios, I recommend you to talk to your workers and learn their opinions before start as well as during execution.
+To avoid such scenarios, I recommend you to talk to your workers & learn their opinions before the start as well as during execution.

 However, If you feel like you always have problems getting your point across, maybe it has something to do with the way you're communicating.
 Learn more by clicking here